Radiation protection and environmental radioactivity

 Radon

-Based on this information, ISIN has drawn up a thematic map of the municipal average concentrations of radon.
-The values shown in the thematic map should be consulted taking into account the information returned by the spatial query of the municipal units regarding the type of data used or estimates made.
-It is also important to remember that the high variability of the radon concentration between the different houses, even in the same Municipality, does not allow to use the value of the municipal average as a reliable indicator of the value of the radon concentration in a specific house located in the same Municipality. .
-The only way to have a reliable estimate of the radon concentration in a specific home is to carry out a direct measurement, which costs approximately, excluding any inspections, a few tens of euros.
+From the information received up to 2019, data on average radon concentrations are available for 4,241 Municipalities, with a territorial coverage corresponding to 53% of Italian Municipalities, but are fragmented and more concentrated in the regions of northern and central Italy.
+Furthermore, their examination shows some differences in the methods of carrying out radon measurement investigations essentially attributable to two main types of approaches in carrying out measurements in homes: the first for those located exclusively or mainly on the ground floor; the second for those located on different floors.
+The estimates of the average municipal concentrations obtained from measurements carried out exclusively or mainly on the ground floor concern over 80% of the municipalities subject to evaluation and over 40% of all Italian municipalities.
+On the basis of this information relating to the time interval from 1989 to 2019, ISIN developed a thematic map of average municipal radon concentrations.
+The values reported in the thematic map must be consulted taking into account the information returned from the spatial query of the municipal units regarding the type of data used or estimates made.
+It is also important to remember that the high variability of the radon concentration between different homes, even in the same municipality, does not allow the value of the municipal average to be used as a reliable indicator of the value of the radon concentration in a specific home located in the same municipality. .
+The only way to have a reliable estimate of the radon concentration in a specific home is to carry out a direct measurement, which costs approximately, excluding any on-site inspections, a few tens of euros.

 Radiometric laboratories